-Incentive plan awards - value vested or earned during the year goals or similar conditions within a specific period.
+Incentive plan awards - value vested or earned during the year

+An "incentive plan" is any plan providing compensation that depends on achieving certain performance goals or similar conditions within a specific period.
 An "incentive plan award" means compensation awarded, earned, paid or payable under an incentive plan.